© Syda Productions | Dreamstime.com

-Experts classify epididymitis as acute (symptoms lasting less than six weeks) or chronic (symptom duration of six weeks or longer, often with a more gradual onset).
+Acute epididymitis has symptoms lasting less than six weeks, while chronic epididymitis symptoms like six weeks or longer with a more gradual onset.
 Epididymitis also can spread to the testicle, resulting in a condition known as epididymo-orchitis.

 Who’s at Risk for Epididymitis?

 Epididymitis can occur in men of all ages.
 Among younger men, sexually transmitted infections, namely chlamydia and gonorrhea, are to blame in most cases.
 Among men over age 35, epididymitis caused by sexually transmitted infection is uncommon, according to the Centers for Disease Control and Prevention (CDC).
 In these men, epididymitis may occur when bacteria from a urinary tract infection or prostatitis (prostate infection) migrate to the epididymis.